PatternsTechGit/PT_Routing/README.md

 ```
 <font size="5" color="grey">**Step 6: Parameterized routes (Fetching route data)**</font>

-To fetch the parameter values in transfer-fund.component.ts we will first import angular's [Activated Route](https://angular.io/api/router/ActivatedRoute) and add it in constructor.
+To fetch the parameter values in transfer-fund.component.ts we will first import angular's [Activated Route](https://angular.io/api/router/ActivatedRoute) and add it in `constructor`.
 `ActivatedRoute` Provides access to information about a route associated with a component that is loaded in an outlet.

 In `ngOnInIt` we will be subscribing the route object to fetch the paramerer values and pass it into a local variable as below: